c0mix/IoT-SecurityChecker/README.md

 specifically to satisfy the tools characteristics.
 The following figure shows the networks with all nodes.
-![alt text](/resources/images/testcase.png "Test Case Lab") The experimental scenario is composed of a private network containing the scanner node, a vulnerable wireless cam and a Cloud Nas.
+![alt text](/resources/images/testcase.png "Test Case Lab") The experimental scenario is composed by a private network containing the scanner node, a vulnerable wireless cam and a Cloud Nas.
 All nodes access Internet through a Netgear router.
 A Wireless cam and a remote router are added to the scenario and reachable from the private network through Internet.
 The IoT Security Checker was executed from the scanner node with following